Top 14 Data Security Best Practices

 Permissions

-• Full Control — The user can read, execute, modify and delete files; assign permissions; and take ownership.
+• Full Control — The user can read, execute, modify, and delete files; assign permissions; and take ownership.

-• Modify — The user can read, write and delete the file.
+• Modify — The user can read, write, and delete the file.

-• Write — The user can read and modify the file but not delete it.
+• Write — The user can read and modify the file, but not delete it.

 Access control lists

 An access control list (ACL) is a list of who can access what resource and at what level.
 It can be an internal part of an operating system or application.
-For example, a custom application might have an ACL that lists which users have what permissions in that system.
+For example, a custom application might include an ACL that lists which users have what permissions in that system.

 Security devices and methods

-• Data loss prevention (DLP) — These systems monitor the workstations, servers and networks to make sure that sensitive data is not deleted, removed, moved or copied.
+• Data loss prevention (DLP) — These systems monitor workstations, servers and networks to make sure that sensitive data is not deleted, removed, moved or copied.
 They also monitor who is using and transmitting the data to spot unauthorized use.

 Physical controls

-Laptop security
+Laptop and mobile device security

 Network segregation

-Network segmentation involves segregating the network into logical or functional units called zones.
-Each zone can be assigned different data classification rules, set to an appropriate level of security and monitored accordingly.
-Segmentation limits the potential damage of a compromise to a single zone.
-Essentially, it divides one target into many, leaving attackers with two choices: treat each segment as a separate network, or compromise one and attempt to jump the divide.
+Segmentation limits the potential damage from a security incident to a single zone.
+Essentially, it divides one target into many, leaving attackers with two choices: Treat each segment as a separate network, or compromise one and attempt to jump the divide.
 Neither choice is appealing.
 Treating each segment as a separate network creates a great deal of additional work, since the attacker must compromise each segment individually; this approach also dramatically increases the attacker’s exposure to being discovered.
-Attempting to jump from a compromised zone to other zones is difficult because, if the segments are designed well, then the network traffic between them can be restricted.
-There are always exceptions that must be allowed through, such as communication with domain servers for centralized account management, but this limited traffic is easier to characterize.
+Attempting to jump from a compromised zone to other zones is also difficult, because if the segments are designed effectively, the network traffic between them can be restricted.
+While there are always exceptions — such as communication with domain servers for centralized account management — this limited traffic is easier to identify.

 Video surveillance